inveniosoftware-contrib/kpiit/docs/niklas/support_ticket_ideas.md

 * Cache each ticket that has been calculated
 * Calculate all the new tickets each time the script is executed
 * Average response time = (response time of all cached tickets + response time of all new tickets) / (cached ticket count + new ticket count)

+## Update 1

+* SLA = Service Level Agreement = Time when ticket should be assigned
+* Reaction time is not available through the REST API
+* Doesn't make sense to aggregate reassignment count.
+Which time interval?
+Which tickets to aggregate?
+We don't show stats for single tickets